bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_3.rst

 -----------------

 Annotations are visual elements that you add to your plot to make it easier to read.
-More information on the various kinds of annotations is available in the section :ref:`userguide_annotations`.
+For more information on the various kinds of annotations, see :ref:`userguide_annotations` in the user guide.

 One example are box annotations.
 You can use box annotations to highlight certain areas of your plot: